hb9kns/webforms/README.md

 simple solution for simple problems, and it only needs a working Unix environment and a simple webserver with CGI capability.

-The data structure handled by the present script is as follows.
+The data structure handled by this script is as follows.
 A list of unique names, each with optional attributes, is the backbone of the entire structure, called the index or base.
 Each of these index names may have exactly one entry in each of a number of pages, while all